Steven Milloy: Industry ties

 In 2005, it was reported that non-profit organizations operating out of Milloy's home, and in some cases employing no staff, have received large payments from ExxonMobil during his tenure with Fox News.
 A Fox News spokesperson stated that Milloy is "... affiliated with several not-for-profit groups that possibly may receive funding from Exxon, but he certainly does not receive funding directly from Exxon."

-Links to tobacco industry
+Links to the tobacco industry

 While at FoxNews.com, Milloy continued to attack the scientific consensus that second-hand tobacco smoke causes cancer.
 However, with the release of confidential tobacco industry documents as part of the Tobacco Master Settlement Agreement, the objectivity of Milloy's stance on second-hand smoke has been questioned.
 Based on this documentation, journalists Paul D. Thacker and George Monbiot, as well as the Union of Concerned Scientists and others, have contended that Milloy is a paid advocate for the tobacco industry.

 Milloy's junkscience.com website was reviewed and revised by a public relations firm hired by the R. J. Reynolds Tobacco Company.
 A 1994 Philip Morris memo listed TASSC among its "Tools to Affect Legislative Decisions".
 According to its 1997 annual report, TASSC "sponsored" junkscience.com.